 Choosing where to stay in Playa Del Carmen can be difficult as there are many options and you can get easily lost in all tips that are offered to stay in this area.
 If you are looking for a Playa del Carmen boutique hotel which is located downtown in Playa del Carmen please be invited to read below review of Hotel Morgana.

-After walking around for like 30 minutes I immediately got the fuzz about traveling to Isla Holbox.
-Wow what a little paradise up on the north coast of Yucatan peninsula!
-The sandy roads, the laid-back vibe, the Caribbean sea, the beautiful beaches and all the backpackers.
-This was totally my place to live my islandlife!
-I was happy I decided to visit Isla Holbox for the first time in my life.
+Just 30 minutes after I arrived I knew immediately that traveling to Isla Holbox was a great decision!
+Wow, what a little paradise I just discovered up on the north coast of the Yucatan peninsula!
+The sandy roads, the laid-back vibe, the Caribbean sea, the beautiful beaches and so many travelers and happy faces.
+The perfect place to live an islandlife!

 Welcome to the sleepy fishing town on the North shores of the Yucatan Peninsula.
 Life is slow, but life is good at Rio Lagartos.
 Last March 2019 I traveled to Rio Lagartos to see Las Coloradas Pink Lake, but I ended up staying here two nights as I fell in love with its vibe.
 In this Rio Lagartos travel blog I will give you all the travel tips I collected while exploring the village and all the things to do.

 A trip to Cozumel was one of the first things I did on my big Yucatan Peninsula trip.
 The first two nights I got stuck in Playa del Carmen and when I wanted to escape the hustle and bustle I decided to take a ferry to Cozumel and rented an amazing condo at El Cantil Cozumel.
 After some snorkel trips I decided to rent a scooter on Cozumel to explore the island in search for deserted beaches.